ummahusla/github-graphql-api-demo/README.md

 - Restructure the `src/assets/icon` folder by introducing either the package with an icon set or creating an `Icon` wrapper component.
 - Reconsider integration test implementation and replace `MockProvider` with actual `ApolloProvider` as this approach doesn't fit well with the `react-testing-library` principles.
 It also doesn't make for a streamlined testing experience (https://www.arahansen.com/testing-apollo-components-using-react-testing-library/).
 - Finish dockerizing the production application, as only the local development version currently works. (https://rsbh.dev/blogs/dockerize-react-app).
+- Implemenet husky with pre-commit hook to run linting and prettier checks.